 In this tradition-bound British colony, the most popular spectator sports are cricket, soccer, field hockey, and the not terribly genteel game of rugby.
 As you might expect, boating, yachting, and sailing are also popular.
 The Bermuda Department of Tourism can provide dates and venues for upcoming events.

-Far more Bermudians than you might suspect have memorized this terribly British sport's arcane rules.
-If you arrive in midsummer (the game's high season), you'll probably see several regional teams practicing on cricket fields throughout the island.
 Each match includes enough pageantry to remind participants of the game's imperial antecedents and enough conviviality (picnics, socializing, and chitchat among the spectators) to give you a real feel for Bermuda.

 Bermuda capitalizes on its geographical position in the mid-Atlantic to lure the yachting crowd.
 The racing season runs from March to November, with most races scheduled on weekends in the relatively calm waters of Bermuda's Great Sound.
 The best land vantage points include Spanish Point, the islands northeast of Somerset, and Hamilton Harbour.
 Shifting sightlines can make it confusing to watch races from land.
 Better views are available from the decks of privately owned boats that anchor near the edge of the racecourse, so it's good to befriend a private boat owner.
 Although the carefully choreographed regattas might be confusing to newcomers, the sight of a fleet of racing craft with spinnakers and pennants aloft is always exciting.